 We are always working to update this page so that it more accurately reflects the current broadcast season.
 We also invite you to visit our Podcast channel where new JCCSF lectures (Binah broadcasts included) are added regularly.

-Record date: Thursday, October 17
+Record date: October 24, 2013

-The World According to Miss Manners
+Judith Martin: The World According to Miss Manners

 Judith Martin, also known as Miss Manners, shares her advice on navigating the stormy seas of etiquette.
 She has helped thousands of readers via her column, which runs in more than 200 newspapers.
 A Washington expert who covered the White House before creating her column, this amusing but sternly correct taskmaster has written 14 books on how to behave, plus two novels and one work of nonfiction about her beloved Venice.

-Record date: Monday, October 7
+Record date: October 7, 2013

 Far from the Tree: Parents, Children and the Search for Identity